-The objective for municipality's Supply Chain Management Policy is focussed on integrity, efficiency and realizing the best value for money.
+The objective for municipality's Supply Chain Management Policy (SCM) is focussed on integrity, efficiency and realizing the best value for money.
 This is envisaged to harness public confidence that public funds are being spent prudently, on its behalf, and not for the personal benefits of public office bearers, officials or their friends.
 Diligent care must therefore be taken in establishing controls in order to eliminate even the perception of fraud or abuse, which can be just as destructive to the public trust in reality.

-GSDM has thus adopted an SCM Policy.
-With the appointment of the SCM Director is gradually working towards establishing a fully flegde SCM Unit.
-This is to enable GSDM to effectively and efficiently execute all its procurement processes within the spirit of the Law, and ensure excellent performance of all its Powers and Functions.
-It is therefore envisaged that the turnaround time for the appointment of Service providers and the relational challenges that transpired in the absence of the Unit will be improved upon.
+GSDM has thus adopted an SCM Policy and is still to appoint the SCM Director and gradually working towards establishing a fully fledged SCM Unit.
+This will enable GSDM to effectively and efficiently execute all its procurement processes within the spirit of the Law, and ensure excellent performance of all its Powers and Functions.